Emmyogiri/Emmyogiri/README.md

 - 🎯  Exploring newer technologies and developing software solutions and quick hacks.

-- 🤔 I’m looking for help with just about anything you think I possibly can
+- 🤔 I’m looking for help with just about anything you think I would possibly need

 - ⚡ Fun fact: I have a Bachelors degree in Psychology